ngoracke/mesh-for-data/pipeline/README.md

    3. You cannot run namespaced scoped and cluster scoped in same cluster.

 2. When deploying a Fybrik instance as namespaced scoped:
    1. You can only create FybrikApplication custom resources from one namespace.
 The default will be to allow only creating from the *system* namespace.
 You can override this behavior by setting the use_application_namespace environment variable to true, the bootstrap code will create the *system*-app namespace and necessary objects to allow creating FybrikApplications.
-Hint: You will see the application namespace in the -p mesh-for-data-values= in the tkn command.
+Hint: You will see the application namespace in the -p mesh-for-data-values= in the tkn command that is returned from running the bootstrap script.

 3. When using wkc-connector, the wkc-credentials secret must be in the same namespace you are using when creating FybrikApplication custom resources.
 The bootstrap script will unconditionally create a wkc-credentials secret in *system* namespace.
    1. If running cluster_scoped=true and you use a different namespace than *system* for your FybrikApplications, you will need to create a wkc-credentials secret in that namespace.